juliend88/Docker/bundle-toolbox/README-EN.md

 A menu is present in the top left of the page, it can move through the different sections of MyCloudManager, we'll detail them later.
 * Apps: Application List
-* Instances: list of visible instances of the toolbox
+* Instances: list of visible instances of MyCloudManager
 * Tasks : all ongoing or completed tasks
 * Audit: list of actions performed
 * My Instances> Console: access to the console Horizon